twf-nikhila/Awesome-Black-Friday-Cyber-Monday-deals/README.md

 * 💾 [Others](#others)
 * 🔖 [Other places to list your BF Deals](#other-places-to-list-black-friday-deals)

-# Sponsorship

-1. **Why sponsor?:** Get special highlight at the top, which brings visitors' immediate attention to your product.
-More visitors mean more sales.
-2. **What do I get as a sponsor?:** Special highlight at the top of this repository.
-With brand/product logo, Caption, Sub-heading & link to the product.
-This will definitely help to attract more visitors/customers to your product.
-3. **Sponsorship cost & duration:** Cost is [$100 for 1 product](https://www.paypal.com/paypalme/NikhilAgrawal/100usd).
-4. **Limited 5 sponsors only**

-DM me on [Twitter](https://twitter.com/HeyNikhila) or Email (nikhil_agrawal at live dot com) to sponsor

-# Add deals ✍️✍️

-Add your product deals by adding any resources related to Black Friday or Cyber Monday Deals 2024.

-1. 🔁 Send a pull request to add your deal
-2. 👤 Non Techie?
-Send your deal using [this form](https://fill.formnx.com/f/63pk80)

 **Special Request 👉** ⭐ Star this repository so it becomes trending on Black Friday!